 Your online therapist will go through a series of three different stages to work towards improving your relationship.
 By exercising these stages - observation, understanding, and responding - you will learn how to effectively communicate with your partner to work towards resolving issues instead of worsening them.

 After just one session with your online therapist, you and your partner will have acquired several skills, including:

 Online therapy is most effective when your partner agrees to get involved.
 If you have a partner who seems resistant or disagreeable, this might be symbolic of a deeper-rooted issue.
 If he or she isn't willing to put in the effort to make your relationship work, it can be difficult to make any improvement.

 Cognitive Behavioral Therapy (CBT) is one of the most effective ways to improve your relationship.
 Unfortunately, therapy is expensive and can interfere with your busy schedule, plus, finding a therapist who you feel comfortable with can be hit-or-miss.

 Many online therapists use cognitive behavioral therapy when handling relationship problems.
 And, because being problems in your relationship can be such a difficult subject to talk about, you might feel more comfortable talking to an online therapist.

 The benefits of using an online therapist are:

-The Virtual Therapist Network has a wide range of professional online therapists who are trained and experienced in couple’s therapy and can provide you the online therapy you need in the comfort and privacy of your own home.
+The Virtual Therapist Network has a wide range of professional online therapists who are trained and experienced in marriage/divorce and can provide you the online counseling you need in the comfort and privacy of your own home.

 This article may be freely distributed in its entirety in any e-zine, newsletter, blog, or website as long as the website links remain intact, unchanged, and are included, in their entirety, with every reproduction.